bo-jia/GPUImage-Android/README.md

 # GPUImage-Android
-GPUImage android

-Keep original architecture of GPUImage IOS https://github.com/BradLarson/GPUImage
+Keep the architecture of GPUImage IOS https://github.com/BradLarson/GPUImage

-It's in an unavailable state.
-I am working on it.
+Hope this project is helpful to study OpenGL ES 2.0.